How do you start a new song from scratch?

 A good chord progression can be all you need to make an amazing track.
-In fact, many great EDM tracks are nothing more than a chord progression, a bassline and drums.
+In fact, many great EDM tracks are nothing more than a chord progression, bass line and drums.

 But how do you build a chord progression?

 - First, if you have an idea for a melody in your head, record it in your DAW.
-You can simply record yourself humming or record a midi part using your favorite synth with your keyboard or the piano roll
+Just record yourself humming or record a midi part using your favorite synth with your keyboard or the piano roll

 - Next, hum more melodies and layer them on top of the first melody in the midi that you created.
 Once you start layering those melodies and harmonies you’ll have a better idea of how you want the chord progression to be